- All

 The card can be acquired and topped up at any of the Consortium’s sale points located in each of its member towns and villages.

-To obtain the card, an initial deposit of €1.80 must be paid (this will be refunded if the Card is returned within 1 year).
+To obtain the card, a handling fee for card purchase operations of €1.50 is paid.
 The minimum top-up is €5, and the maximum amount that can be stored on the card at any one time is €500.

 - On long-distance buses within the Malaga Metropolitan Area.